KhartesViewer/khartes/README.md

 the plane of the Fragment View.
 Essentially, the entire fragment has been squashed onto the plane, which is not very useful.
-Fortunately, there is something you can do about this problem.
+Fortunately, there is something you can do about this.

-Khartes generally works with single-valued surfaces, and in general, fragments imported from `.obj` files are multi-valued.
+Khartes was designed to work with single-valued surfaces, and in general, fragments imported from `.obj` files are multi-valued.
-In order to take advantage of the interactive capabilities of khartes, a single-valued region must be extracted from this multi-valued fragment.
+In order to take advantage of the interactive capabilities of khartes, a single-valued region must be extracted from the multi-valued fragment.

 In the terminology of khartes, this single-valued region is called the *working region*.